MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 - The Azure libraries for Python build on top of the underlying Azure REST API, allowing you to use those APIs through familiar Python paradigms.
 However, you can always use the REST API directly from Python code, if desired.

 - You can find the source code for the Azure libraries on [https://github.com/Azure/azure-sdk-for-python](https://github.com/Azure/azure-sdk-for-python).
-As an open source project, contributions are welcome!
+As an open-source project, contributions are welcome!

 - Although you can use the libraries with interpreters such as IronPython and Jython that we don't test against, you may encounter isolated issues and incompatibilities.